Hill’s Science Diet Puppy Food receives the Advisor’s mid-tier rating of 3 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the corn gluten meal, flaxseed and pea protein (contained in some recipes), this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effects of the corn gluten meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Hill’s Science Diet Puppy dry dog food is a plant-based kibble using a moderate amount of lamb meal or chicken meal as its main sources of animal protein, thus earning the brand 2.5 stars.
+Hill’s Science Diet Puppy Food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.